Hey there! Welcome to this Bitstamp Review.

 Note: Trading pairs are currencies put into pairs and given an exchange rate.
 It’s a bit like the Bureau de Change at the airport where the pairs look like this; 1 USD = 106 JPY.
 A Bitstamp trading pair looks like this; 1 BTC = 9,359.76 USD.

 Now you’ve heard the good and the bad, are you ready to start trading?
 Yes?
-That’s awesome because no Bitstamp reviews would be complete without a guide to getting started…
+That’s awesome because no Bitstamp reviews would be complete without a guide on how to get started.

 How To Start Trading On Bitstamp